Flux (Bloc Party song)

 "Flux" is a song by English rock band Bloc Party.
 It was released as a single on 12 November 2007 and produced by Jacknife Lee, along with several other new songs, during the band's week in the studio after their performances at the Carling Weekend: Reading and Leeds Festivals.
 The song uses mostly electronic instruments and features vocalist Kele Okereke's voice manipulated through Auto-Tune.
 It was first performed live on 26 September 2007 at Covington's Madison Theater.

 CD1 of the set was only released as a free CD through the 14 November 2007 issue of NME.
 The song peaked at number 8 in the UK Singles Chart as the band's fourth UK Top 10 single.
 "Flux" is featured on the re-released version of Bloc Party's second studio album A Weekend in the City and on the North American version of their third album Intimacy.

+For Japan, the song was released as part of a 13-track remix album, also entitled "Flux".